-Our research focuses on “cancer.”
-We are studying cancer biology at the molecular level in order to identify new therapeutic targets and strategies for cancer.
+Our research focuses on cancer.
+We are studying cancer biology at the molecular level in order to identify new therapeutic targets and strategies for cancer treatment.
 Furthermore, based on our findings, we are developing new candidates for anticancer drugs by screening for bioactive natural compounds in microbial cultures using our original experimental systems.

-Furthermore, we apply microbes to environmental field and also isolate entomophathogenic fungi as a new screening source.
+In addition, we apply microbes to environmental fields and also isolate entomophathogenic fungi as a new screening source.

 We have isolated Cordyceps and related entomopathogenic fungi as screening resources for drug discovery.
-Entomopathogenic fungi are known to produce various bioactive molecules in it’s life cycle, infection process of insects, proliferation and death of insects.
+Entomopathogenic fungi are known to produce various bioactive molecules in their life cycle, which involves the infection process of insects, proliferation and insect death.
 The molecules produced by these microbes are expected to possess unique structures and biological functions and may represent seed compounds for drugs.
-We screen bioactive molecules focusing on antitumor compounds and furthermore investigate the activation of fungal secondary metabolism to broaden diversity of metabolites.
+We screen for bioactive molecules focusing on antitumor compounds and furthermore investigate the activation of fungal secondary metabolisms to broaden diversity of metabolites.